Tianhang-Cheng/SfD/README.md

 2-4: turn pair-wise matching to global matching
 5: sfm
 6-7: visualize and dump pose
-8: dump surface normal from pretrained network
+8: dump surface normal from pretrained network, will be skipped if failed

 For 5_sfm, please install [colmap](https://github.com/colmap/pycolmap) by 'pip install pycolmap==0.6.1'